High-Frequency Jump Tests: Which Test Should We Use?: Tuning parameter choice

-\item[(iii)] \textit{Value of $\mathcal{P}$.} The $\mathcal{P}$-power variation-based tests are also subject to the choice of $\mathcal{P}$ itself, noting that, at least asymptotically, the jump contribution will dominate for values of $\mathcal{P}>2$.
-However, with limited intra-day sampling available, a larger value of $\mathcal{P}$ will tend to accentuate jumps with relatively large magnitude and thereby diminishing the role in the test outcome of relatively small jumps, for any given choice of significance level.
-We refer the reader to the discussion in Section \ref{2.2}. \end{enumerate}
+The $\mathcal{P}$-power variation-based tests are also subject to the choice of $\mathcal{P}$ itself, noting that, at least asymptotically, the jump contribution will dominate for values of $\mathcal{P}>2$.
+However, with limited intra-day sampling available, a larger value of $\mathcal{P}$ will tend to accentuate jumps with relatively large magnitude and thereby diminish the role in the test outcome of relatively small jumps, for any given choice of significance level.
+In Section 4 we report results for the PZ test based on $\mathcal{P}=2$ and $\mathcal{P}=4$ (PZ2 and PZ4 respectively), to gauge the effect of this tuning parameter.
+We also report results for the ASJ and ASJL tests based on the author-recommended choice of $\mathcal{P}=4$.